shayanhabibi/cooky/README.md

 less than a single cache line to make them suitable for use in multi threading paradigms.

+The cookie jar is made to be as fast to access and modify as possible to ensure concurrent use is not bottlenecked by its use.

 ## Thin Strings

 Strings are excessively large for cookies which are primarily static for the